TashiSoldin/Sunrise-Frequency-Reporting/README.md

 ### Using Python Directly

-To run the script directly with Python, navigate to the `report generation` directory and use the following command:
+To run the script directly with Python, use the following command:

 ```
-python report_generation.py --file "your_file_name.xlsx" [--path "/path/to/data"]
+python report_generation/report_generation.py --file "your_file_name.xlsx" [--path "/path/to/data"]
 ```

 Arguments: